Today’s post: Thanksgiving dinner prep for the busy mom with kids: here’s a practical solution… and little grace for the holiday.

 I try to keep the younger kids busy so I can focus on my cooking.
 (I’m a very focused person, so interruptions are a huge irritation when I’m working!)

-We might turn on a holiday movie on Netflix, or pull out coloring pages (like the ones in this Thanksgiving printable).
+We might turn on a holiday movie on Netflix, or pull out coloring pages.

 Around noon, my girls set the table for our special dinner… typically with our Pioneer Woman dishes, or at least festive paper plates, a pretty autumn centerpiece, and candles.